mchestr/home-cluster/README.md

 ## Overview

-This is a repository for my home infrastructure and Kubernetes cluster.
-This repository is the source of truth and declarative state for my home lab k8s cluster.
+This repository is my home Kubernetes cluster in a declarative state.
+[Flux](https://github.com/fluxcd/flux2) watches the [cluster](./cluster/) folder and will make the changes to the cluster based on the YAML manifests.

+This repository is built off the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository.

 ### Core Components